 Of course, airlines and the TSA should not force parents and children to use separate security lines at the airport.
 But it would appear that MacLean misunderstood the random TSA PreCheck stamp on her teenagers’ tickets and what it permitted.

-The Transportation Security Administration maintains the TSA PreCheck security lines for prescreened travelers at airports throughout the United States.
+The Transportation Security Administration maintains the TSA PreCheck security lines for prescreened travelers who have applied and received the official TSA PreCheck designation.
+At airports throughout the United States, these passengers can “speed through security.”
 The agency touts the program as an excellent way for travelers to save “time and stress.”

 shoes, laptops, liquids, belts and light jackets.